What Are The Steps To A Great Content Marketing Process?

 There are five steps to the content marketing writing process:

-Third, who will be reading your content?
+Thirdly, who will be reading your content?
 Thinking about who your audience is will help you tailor your written voice to that market.
 However, you still need to be thinking about the main message.
 For example, just because you are writing for a younger audience does not mean you should disregard having a professional voice.
 If you are advertising a product, then perhaps you will have a more entertaining tone.
-But now you have to consider something else.
-Is this voice also consistent with my company voice?
-Regardless of what you’re writing, you should always be thinking about reflecting your company voice in your words.
+Another important question to ask: is this voice also consistent with my company’s voice?
+Regardless of what you’re writing, you should always be thinking about reflecting your company’s voice in your words.
 Leveraging your written voice is important to keep in mind.

 Now, how do you know you’re on the right track?
-After considering the following questions mentioned above, you need to think how this process all goes down.
-First, are you developing ideas in the right way?
+After considering the following questions mentioned above, you need to think how this process evolves.
+Firstly, are you developing ideas in the right way?
 Are your ideas consistent with what you’re saying?
-Your ideas shouldn’t be going off the rails and leading to something else that is not your primary objective.
-Second, is your order correct?
-Flow is really important in any type of content.
+Your ideas shouldn’t be off topic and leading to something else that is not your primary objective.
+Secondly, is your order correct?
+Flow is really important for any content topic.
 By leading one idea to another related one, your reader will understand what you’re trying to say by the end.

-Third, does it make sense?
+Thirdly, does it make sense?
 Rereading your content is a good idea to answer this question.
-By going over what you’ve written, if you understand it, you can almost guarantee that your reader does too.
-We say almost because that depends on what you’re writing about.
+By reviewing what you’ve written, you can ensure that your reader will also understand the content.
 If you are writing on a service specific to an industry, make sure you’re providing enough detail that your reader knows the importance of whatever it is you are advertising or trying to educate them on.
 Never assume that your reader has the same expertise as you.
 Make it simple and easy-to-understand.
 As you go over your work, think about how you can make it more effective.
 By coming up with strategies, you can make your content speak louder and leave more of an impact in your reader’s mind.

 There are many more questions to consider before and after you curate your content.
 You might even think of some that no one has thought of.
 It boils down to what you’re writing about.
 Words are meant to convey a specific message.
 The clearer and easier the message gets across, the more likely your reader will be more engaged with your work.

 Step one of our content marketing process is your planning.
 This first draft includes addressing the majority of the questions mentioned above.
 Before you begin writing, define your goal.
 Again, what is it that you’re trying to achieve?
 What should the reader get out of what you’ve written?
 Should they feel knowledgeable in a certain area?
-Should they be prompted to take an action?
-All of these questions with just a quick think.
-But for longer pieces, it never hurts to write down your goal and make a mindmap of how you’re going to achieve it.
+Should they be prompted to take action?
+When writing longer pieces, it never hurts to write down your goal and make a mindmap of how you’re going to achieve it.

 Included within this mindmap, you should have a section that defines your audience.
 How do you know who your audience is?
 One way to go about this is to think about what you’re selling.
 Who will benefit most?
-This will allow anyone to get a better idea of who they are trying to target.
-For detailed in-depth analysis, sometimes it may be best to consult a professional.
+This will allow you to get a better idea of your target market.
+For detailed, in-depth analysis, sometimes it may be best to consult a professional.
 Another section of your mind map should be the topic you are writing on.
 Within the topic area, there should be a neatly organized list of your ideas.
-How you want to your organize your ideas is your choice, but it shouldn’t be messy or hard-to-follow.
-Save some frustration in the long run.
+How you want to your organize your ideas is your choice, but it shouldn’t be messy or hard-to-follow; saving some frustration in the long run.

 Going back to our mindmap example, the draft is where you transition those ideas onto paper.
 The drafting and planning stage can be combined into one stage.
 In the drafting stage, your ideas should be written in an essay-like format with bullet points that covers what you’re going to talk about.
 This will give you an exact breakdown to a tee.
 Second, create your heading.
 Headings should be captivating and prompting the reader to click.
 Good headings are not restricted to promotional advertisements.
 When you curate content, you want others to see.
 Therefore, you want a click.
 Great headings get people to click.
 Headings are not just used for clicks.
-They are also great for getting eyes.
+They are also great for obtaining visual attention.
 What do we mean by this?
 When you read a piece of content, it’s highly unlikely you read through the entire article.
-It’s likely that you’re looking for something in particular and this article provides it.
-As such, headings should be clear that readers find what they need instantly.
-Save your readers some time.
+It’s likely that you’re scanning for something in particular and this article provides it.
+As such, headings should be clear that readers find what they need instantly, thus saving your readers some time.

 Third, grammar comes later.
 When you’re writing the first draft, it’s likely your mind is constantly revolving around your primary goal.
 As such, do not be surprised or discouraged that your grammar isn’t up to your standards.
 Get sentences written about your idea before it vanishes.
-The most painful thing about writing is thinking of a good idea and worrying too much on how to convey that thought and ultimately miss it completely.
-Or it came out different than what you initially thought which invokes great frustration because it was such a good thought.
+The most painful thing about writing is thinking of a good idea and worrying too much on how to convey that thought, and ultimately missing it completely.
+When being unable to describe great thoughts, this can also invoke frustration.
 Ideas will change and shift as you write.
 So do not fret when you think of a better idea to replace your previous ones.
 As the gears in your mind turn, you’ll be branching into new ideas that you wouldn’t have thought of beforehand.

 By giving people options, you’re increasing your page popularity.
 Now that you’ve read your content a billion times, it never hurts to give it a final read.
 The final read-through will help catch last minute errors.
-If not a final read through, at least give your content a final glance through.
 Ensure images and videos are where they should be, and everything looks consistent and to your liking.

 Our Content Marketing Writing Process

 This article was meant to inform you on Digital Shift’s writing process.
-Our content marketers take great care in creating great content for your business.
+Our content marketers take diligent care in creating great content for your business.
 As we understand how much effort goes into curating any kind of content, we want you to understand the effort that goes into each piece of content we create for you.
 Writing with no plan can get you stuck in one of two ways.
-First, you run out of ideas and have to jump from step to step that wastes time.
-Second, you can keep writing until you’re wondering when you should stop and how detailed each paragraph should be.
+Firstly, you run out of ideas and do not perform the steps in sequential order leading to wasted time.
+Secondly, you may keep writing until you’re wondering when you should stop and how detailed each paragraph should be.
 It’s easy to get stuck in one of these two ruts.
 To prevent this from happening, plan beforehand and have a content marketing writing process that works best for you.
-Experience fine tuned by experimentation is key.
+Having experience fine tuned by experimentation is key.